therecipe/qt/README.md

 The stub installation requires only **1gb** free ram and takes 10 min. (**experimental**)

-The only differnce between those two version is, that you **won't** be able to use `go run/build` to build your applications if you choose to install the stub version.
+The only difference between those two version is, that you **won't** be able to use `go run/build` to build your applications if you choose to install the stub version.
 You are therefore **limited** to the use of `qtdeploy` to build your application.

-To build the stub version export `QT_STUB=true` system wide and procede with the installation as usuall.
+To build the stub version export `QT_STUB=true` system wide and proceed with the installation as usual.

 #### Environmental variables

-If you define enviormental variables during the installation export them system wide, as they are needed not only during the installation but also later.
+If you define environmental variables during the installation export them system wide, as they are needed not only during the installation but also later.

-Add the enviormental variables into your `$HOME/.bash_profile` or `$HOME/.profile` on macOS or Linux.
+Add the environmental variables into your `$HOME/.bash_profile` or `$HOME/.profile` on macOS or Linux.

 Or if you are on Windows simply use the advanced system settings.